 If you’re looking specifically for co-branded hotel cards, these can be a good option:

-- Marriott Bonvoy Brilliant American Express Card: For a limited time, earn 150,000 Marriott Bonvoy bonus points and a bonus Free Night Award after you use your new Card to make $5,000 in eligible purchases within the first 3 months of Card Membership.
-Resort fees may apply.
-Terms apply.
-Offer expires 11/3/2021.
+- Marriott Bonvoy Brilliant American Express Card: For a limited time, earn 75,000 Marriott Bonvoy bonus points after you use your new Card to make $3,000 in purchases within the first 3 months.
+Plus, earn up to $200 in Statement Credits for eligible purchases at U.S. Restaurants within the first 6 months of Card Membership.
 Earn 6 Marriott Bonvoy points for each dollar of eligible purchases at hotels participating in the Marriott Bonvoy(TM) program, 3 points at U.S. restaurants and on flights booked directly with airlines, and 2 points on all other eligible purchases.
 Annual fee: $450.

 - Hilton Honors American Express Aspire Card: Earn a welcome bonus of 150,000 points (worth $720 when used for a low- or mid-tier room, on average) after spending $4,000 within the first three months of account ownership.
 Plus, earn 14 points per dollar on Hilton purchases, 7 points per dollar on flights booked directly with airlines or via amextravel.com, on car rentals booked directly from car rental companies, and U.S. restaurants; and earn 3 points per dollar on everything else.
 Annual fee: $450.